 If even one of these systems becomes weakened, the other one overcompensates.
 As we age, our vision gets weaker, and our muscles begin to atrophy — ultimately compromising at least one of the systems that we depend on for proper balance.

 The way we strengthen one or more of these systems is to alter or take one or more of them away.
-The series of exercises I describe below (also offered as video tutorials) will challenge you with both static and dynamic balance activities.
+The series of exercises I describe below will challenge you with both static and dynamic balance activities.

 Static balance activities improve your ability to maintain a more upright and steady position in space.